 Some takeaways:

-• Actuarial preliminary exams (P, FM, FAM) are 70-85% computational.
+• Actuarial exams (P, FM, FAM, MAS-I, MAS-II) are 65-90% computational.
 If you do not enjoy multi-step arithmetic and probability manipulation, the SOA/CAS preliminary path will be a painful slog.

-• FRM Part 1 is roughly 50% computational, dropping to ~30% in Part 2 as the focus shifts from quantitative methods to qualitative regulatory and risk-governance content.
+• FRM Part 1 is roughly 50% computational, easing to about 40% in Part 2 as the focus shifts from quantitative methods toward regulatory and risk-governance content.

-• CFP, CPA AUD, CPA ISC, CAS MAS-II, Series 63 are nearly all conceptual or rules-based.
+• CPA AUD, CPA ISC, Series 63, and Series 6 are nearly all conceptual or rules-based.
 If you prefer reading rules and applying them to fact patterns, these are where you live.

 • CPA REG/TCP are surprisingly low on "all-numeric" choices because most tax questions present a fact pattern with one numeric input, and the choices are usually a mix of "deduction allowed in year X" or "basis of $Y after adjustments."
 The reasoning is computational but the choice format is mixed.